bobbimanners/Foenixcorn/README.md

 # Foenixcorn

 This is eventually going to be a port of Applecorn (https://github.com/bobbimanners/Applecorn) to the 256 Foenix.

-...
+It looks like the Acorn language ROMs will have to be patched to replace any references to zero page addresses $00 and $01, because these control the MMU on Foenix hardware.

 # Applecorn